jina-ai/jina/docs/chapters/flow/index.md

 ## Indexers at Different Depth Levels

 In a configuration like the one for *Text Document Segmentation*, we need different levels of indexing.
 The system needs to keep the data related to the Chunks as well as the information of the original documents.
+This way:

-This way, the actual search can be performed at the Chunk level following the `CompoundIndexer` pattern.
-Then the Document indexer works as a final step to be able to extract the actual Documents expected by the user.
-To implement this strategy, two common structures appear in `index` and `query`.
-In an `index` flow, these two indexers work in parallel.
-While the `chunk indexer` gets messages from an `encoder`, the `doc indexer` can get the documents even from the `gateway`.
+1. The actual search is performed at the Chunk level following the `CompoundIndexer` pattern.
+2. Then the Document indexer works as a final step to extract the actual Documents expected by the user.

+To implement this, two common structures appear in `index` and `query`.
+In an `index` flow, these two indexers work in parallel:

+* The `chunk indexer` gets messages from an `encoder`
+* The `doc indexer` can get the documents even from the `gateway`.

 ```yaml
 !Flow